 DOT Inclusive Design Challenge

-On April 21, 2020, the U.S. Department of Transportation Secretary Elaine L. Chao announced the opening of Stage I of the Inclusive Design Challenge (Challenge).
-The Challenge seeks innovative design solutions that can enable people with physical, sensory, and cognitive disabilities to use automated vehicles to access jobs, healthcare, and other critical destinations.
-The Challenge is a part of a larger set of departmental initiatives on accessibility, announced at the Access and Mobility for All Summit.
+U.S. Department of Transportation Secretary Elaine L. Chao created the Inclusive Design Challenge (Challenge) in 2020.
+The Challenge focuses on innovative design solutions to enable people with physical, sensory, and cognitive disabilities to use automated vehicles to access jobs, healthcare, and other critical destinations.
+It is a part of a larger set of departmental initiatives on accessibility, announced at the Access and Mobility for All Summit.

 Seeking Solutions to Common Barriers